 I actually had written a few chapters of some other story when the characters of No More No Less became so demanding that I had to put a stop to the project that I was working on and go ahead with this story instead.
 As soon as I finished writing three chapters of this story, I knew this was going to be my debut novel.

 3. I really enjoyed reading your book and liked the character of Avinash.
 Can you tell us about your favourite character from the story?

 That is really a difficult question, you know.
-It’s like choosing your favourite kid when all of them are your babies.
+It’s like choosing your favorite kid when all of them are your babies.
 Especially when you have plans for these characters!
 So it’s really essential to say I like all of them but if I have to choose any one from No More No Less then I would say I love Pari.
 I find a lot of similarities between her and me.
 And she rocks the combination of sassy and shy.

 4. How long did you take to finish writing the book?

 To be honest, I finished the two drafts of this book in just about five months.
 But it took me two years to bring this book to where it is now.
 The first draft wasn’t good enough for me, at all.
 I felt that I could do so much better than this.
 So I worked on the second draft, which was a much better version of the first one.
 Then came the dreading process of editing, copyediting, and proofreading, all of which was done by me.